 Several vaccinations are advised

-before travelling to Sarawak; consult your GP or travel clinic six to eight weeks before departure to ensure you have time to complete all the series of injections.
+before travelling to Southeast Asia; consult your GP or travel clinic six to eight weeks before departure to ensure you have time to complete all the series of injections.
+Malaria is present here

-Malaria is also present, so you will need to bring anti-malarial medication.
+, so you will need to bring anti-malarial medication.
 Wearing long sleeves and trousers is also advised, as well as insect repellent.
 This also protects against dengue fever.
-Remember, malaria can develop up to a year after exposure, so keep an eye out for any symptoms.
+Remember, malaria can develop up to a year after exposure, so keep an eye on any symptoms.

-It’s advisable to bring a basic first aid kit and medication for sickness and diarrhea.
+Bring a basic first aid kit and medication for sickness and diarrhoea

-Forest fires in neighbouring Indonesian Borneo cause serious air pollution which is getting more and more dangerous each year; 2015's fires have been described as a "crime against humanity".
-Travellers with respiratory problems should exercise precautions, and all travellers are advised to check with their holiday company on the severity of the smog in Sarawak - and ask if face masks are available when in the worst affected areas.
+".
+Travellers with respiratory problems should exercise precautions, and all travellers are advised to check with their holiday company on the severity of the smog in the region they are travelling to - pollution also spreads into Sabah and Sarawak.
+You should ask if face masks are available when in the worst affected areas.